PremiseWP/premiseScroll/README.md

 	* new `startScroll` public method.

 * **1.2.0:**
 	* new `offsetIn` and `offsetOut` options.
-Allows you to offset the element when it comes into view and when it goes out of view. passing `-1` as the value for `offsetOut` will keep the animation going even when the element goes out of view.
+Allows you to offset the trigger when the element comes into view and when it goes out of view. passing `-1` as the value for `offsetOut` will keep the animation going even when the element goes out of view.